What is discovered?

 - Application root path:

-- Libraries according to artifact ids in the pom.xml dependencies declaration: JUnit, Log4J, Commons logging, DOM4J, JSF, MX4J, Hibernate, Struts, Spring etc.
+- Libraries according to jar names in the project classpath: JUnit, Log4J, Commons logging, DOM4J, JSF, MX4J, Hibernate, Struts, Spring

 The following messages emitted by the discoverer may appear during the packaging action: